Dual of Algebraic Geometry codes from Hirzebruch surfaces: Equivalence of codes and orthogonal codes on Hirzebruch surfaces

 \section{Equivalence of codes and orthogonal codes on Hirzebruch surfaces}

 In this section, we address the difficulty to obtain inclusions between codes of the form $C_e(a,b)$, due to $S_e$ and $F_e$ having $\F_q$-rational points in their respective supports (see Remark \ref{remarque chiante}).
 To this end, we express any AG code on $\mathcal{H}_e$ parametrized by a divisor $G$ containing no $\F_q$-rational point in its support.
-By choosing suitable divisors $\widetilde{S}_e$ and $\widetilde{F}_e$ that are equivalent to $S_e$ and $F_e$, respectively, we will be able to define a new set of codes on $\mathcal{H}_e$ that allows for inclusions between codes.
+By choosing suitable parametrizing divisors, we will be able to define a new set of codes on $\mathcal{H}_e$ that allows for inclusions between codes.
 Recall by Proposition \ref{prop:RRgeneral} that we explicitly gave the Riemann--Roch space associated to \emph{any} divisor $G \in \Div(\mathcal{H}_e)$ and function $f \in \F_q(\mathcal{H}_e)$ such that $G + (f) = aS_e + bF_e$:

 Everything that we present in this section is easily adaptable for AG codes defined on \emph{any} smooth and integral projective variety, regardless of the dimension, and is already well-known in the community.
 We simply phrase these notions in the context of Hirzebruch surfaces.